 Click here to read about our criteria for campground reviews.

-Price per night / Discounts: $35 / Monthly off-season (September 15 through May 14) rates are $35 per night.
-Non monthly off-season rates are $70 per night.
-In season (May 15 through September 14,) there is no monthly rate available, so one must pay the daily rate which is $90 per night (which is obscene).
-They do offer a Good Sam discount, but that's not worth much given the underlying price.
+Price per night / Discounts: $35 / Monthly off-season (Mid September through mid May) rates are around $35 per night.
+Non monthly off-season rates start at $75 per night.
+In season (May through September) there is no monthly rate available, so one must pay the daily rate which starts at $105 per night (which is obscene).
+There are discounts for military and San Diego residents.